trangqlds/github-actions-course/README.md

 - run several variations of the same job
 - for example: run test suits in parallel in multiple Node versions before publishing an NPM package to ensure backward compatibility
-- for private repo: each executed jobs count towards billing purposes (minutes of billed time)
+- for private repo: each executed jobs count towards billing purposes (minutes of billed time) Including and extending specific combinations to the matrix

+To include a specific configuration or extend a specific combination of a matrix, we can use the include option with the following syntax:

+strategy:
+  matrix:
+    node-version: [18.x, 20.x]
+    os:
+      - ubuntu-latest
+      - windows-latest
+    include:
+      - os: ubuntu-latest
+        tag: linux
+      - os: ubuntu-latest
+        node-version: 21.x
+The above example will include the tag key to all combinations that include the ubuntu-latest value for the os key, and it will also add a new combination for ubuntu-latest and node version 21.x (it will not have the 21.x node version set for the windows-latest option).
+The include option can be quite tricky to understand, so we discuss it in details in the next practical exercise!

+Including and extending specific combinations to the matrix

+To include a specific configuration or extend a specific combination of a matrix, we can use the include option with the following syntax:

+strategy:
+  matrix:
+    node-version: [18.x, 20.x]
+    os:
+      - ubuntu-latest
+      - windows-latest
+    include:
+      - os: ubuntu-latest
+        tag: linux
+      - os: ubuntu-latest
+        node-version: 21.x
+The above example will include the tag key to all combinations that include the ubuntu-latest value for the os key, and it will also add a new combination for ubuntu-latest and node version 21.x (it will not have the 21.x node version set for the windows-latest option).
+The include option can be quite tricky to understand, so we discuss it in details in the next practical exercise!

+Including and extending specific combinations to the matrix

+To include a specific configuration or extend a specific combination of a matrix, we can use the include option with the following syntax:

+strategy:
+  matrix:
+    node-version: [18.x, 20.x]
+    os:
+      - ubuntu-latest
+      - windows-latest
+    include:
+      - os: ubuntu-latest
+        tag: linux
+      - os: ubuntu-latest
+        node-version: 21.x
+The above example will include the tag key to all combinations that include the ubuntu-latest value for the os key, and it will also add a new combination for ubuntu-latest and node version 21.x (it will not have the 21.x node version set for the windows-latest option).
+The include option can be quite tricky to understand, so we discuss it in details in the next practical exercise!
+- fail-fast for matrices to stop executing all in-progress or queued jobs in the matrix if nay job in the matrix fails.

+Tips
+Including and extending specific combinations to the matrix

+To include a specific configuration or extend a specific combination of a matrix, we can use the include option with the following syntax:

+strategy:
+  matrix:
+    node-version: [18.x, 20.x]
+    os:
+      - ubuntu-latest
+      - windows-latest
+    include:
+      - os: ubuntu-latest
+        tag: linux
+      - os: ubuntu-latest
+        node-version: 21.x
+The above example will include the tag key to all combinations that include the ubuntu-latest value for the os key, and it will also add a new combination for ubuntu-latest and node version 21.x (it will not have the 21.x node version set for the windows-latest option).
+The include option can be quite tricky to understand, so we discuss it in details in the next practical exercise!